G4brielMedeiros/PyEmployeeManagement/README.md

 # PyEmployeeManagement
-Older Python CRUD project I had laying around, just uploading it to GitHub.

-Manages a list of employees in a local SQLite database.
+Python CRUD project that manages a list of employees in a local SQLite database.